Constitution and Bylaws

 ARTICLE VII: Repeater Committee

 • SECTION 1: The membership may vote to create a Repeater Committee.
 The Repeater Committee may, if approved by the membership, solicit and accept funds to be used only for repeaters and repeater expenses.
 The Repeater Committee may also solicit the donation of repeater equipment.
 All repeater funds shall be segregated in the PDARC treasury, and shall be included in the monthly Treasurer’s report.
 All repeater equipment shall be property of PDARC and listed on the PDARC Equipment Inventory list.
-The Executive Committee shall make the appointments to the Repeater Committee each year at the February meeting.
-The Repeater Committee shall consist of five (5) PDARC voting members minimum; one of which shall be the W0OJY trustee.
+The Executive Committee shall make the appointments to the Repeater Committee each year at the February meeting or as vacancies arise.
+The Repeater Committee shall consist of three to five PDARC voting members; one of which shall be the W0OJY trustee.
 The W0OJY trustee shall assist the Treasurer in creating and maintaining a list of all PDARC inventory including the repeater equipment.

-• SECTION 2: The Repeater Committee shall give a short concise report at every regular PDARC meeting.
+• SECTION 3: The Repeater Committee shall provide a written report at every regular PDARC meeting provided there is activity to be reported.
 This report shall include all monies spent, any equipment secured for the PDARC repeaters, and any major actions being considered.
 The Repeater Committee may spend up to $300.00 from the repeater fund between meetings.
+Expenditures greater than $300.00 require approval by the Executive Committee.

 ARTICLE VIII: Special Interest Committees

-The business meeting should in general last no longer than 40 minutes and conclude by 7:40 PM.
-There shall be a break between 7:40 PM and 8:00 PM for conversation and refreshments.
-The presentation for the meeting shall begin at approximately 8:00 PM and last no longer than 40 minutes.
-From 8:40 to 9:00 small group discussions may occur as well as necessary clean-up.
+The business meeting should, in general, last no longer than 30 minutes with social and presentation time to follow.
 The meeting ends at 9:00 PM, and it is expected that the facility will be cleared shortly thereafter.

 In addition to the Repeater Committee, the PDARC has traditionally had the following Special Interest Committees: